SavSanta/CombatSportsScore/README.md

 # Combat Sports ScoreCard Keeper

 Combat Sports Score Card Keeper is a program written in C# and uses GTK+ toolkit.
-It runs on Linux by default but can also run on Windows with the GTK+ (GTK2) runtime installed.
+It runs on Linux (but can also run on Windows with the GTK+ (GTK2) runtime installed.)

 # Instructions
 1. Define the number of rounds for the bout.